plnagaraju/Problemsolving/README.md

 # Problemsolving
-My solutions to problems of geeksforgeeks, leetcode etc.
+My solutions to the problems of geeksforgeeks, leetcode etc.